A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 \section{Variational Analysis and Results}

-In the previous section we derive a continuous counterpart of the fundamental DNLSE which facilitates the use of VA in the chirped WA problem.
-Based on the beam powers, we may split our study into two parts (a) linear domain (for low power) and (b) nonlinear domain (for high power).
-In the linear domain we neglect the nonlinear effect by removing the SPM term from the governing equation and study the evolution of a Gaussian beam for two chirping schemes.
-We aim to establish the condition to get a stationary solution supported by these chirped WAs.
-In the nonlinear domain a soliton like solution can be achieved with typical $sech$ form for uniform WA \cite{tran_diffractive_2013}.
-Considering a $sech$ \textit{ansatz} we perform a VA to unfold the behavior of the propagating solitonic beam where waveguide chirping behave as a perturbation.
+In the preceding section, we derived a continuous version of the fundamental DNLSE to facilitate the application of Variational Analysis (VA) in the chirped waveguide model.
+Our investigation is divided into two domains based on beam power: $(a)$ the linear domain, where nonlinear effects are disregarded by omitting the Self-Phase Modulation (SPM) term, allowing us to analyze the evolution of a Gaussian beam under two chirping schemes; and $(b)$ the nonlinear domain, where we seek soliton-like solutions characterized by a \(sech\) form for uniform WA \cite{tran_diffractive_2013}.
+Utilizing a \(sech\) \textit{ansatz}, we apply VA to elucidate the dynamics of the propagating solitonic beam while considering waveguide chirping as a perturbative factor.